Pregnant women should eat a balanced diet.

 Pregnant women should also drink plenty of fluids.
 Avoid drinks with caffeine and sugar.
 Ask your provider how much fluid you should get each day.

 You should also take a prenatal vitamin that has folic acid, iron, and the other vitamins and minerals that all women need.
-Your doctor may give you a prescription for vitamins.
-You can also get prenatal vitamins over the counter.
+Your provider may give you a prescription for vitamins.
+You can also get prenatal vitamins over-the-counter.

 Though no one knows why, many pregnant women have cravings for certain foods.
 It may be because of hormone changes.
 These cravings will often pass after the first 3 months.

 As long as you are getting all the nutrients you need for you and your baby, it is fine to have some of the foods you crave every now and then.

 Sometimes, pregnant women will get strange cravings for things that are not food, such as dirt, clay, laundry detergent, or ice chips.
 This is called pica, and it may be caused by too little iron in the blood, which leads to anemia.
 Let your provider know if you have these cravings.

 Berger DS, West EH.
 Nutrition during pregnancy.
 In: Landon MB, Galan HL, Jauniaux ERM, et al, eds.
 Gabbe's Obstetrics: Normal and Problem Pregnancies.
 8th ed.
 Philadelphia, PA: Elsevier; 2021:chap 6.

 Cline M, Young N. Antepartum care.
 In: Kellerman RD, Rakel DP, Heidelbaugh JJ, Lee EM, eds.
 Conn's Current Therapy 2023.
 Philadelphia, PA: Elsevier 2023:1255-1262.